 Sales forecasting offers you a glimpse into the future of your sales revenue.
-And which company wouldn’t want to get a sneak peek of that?
-Without a sales forecast you’re left guessing in the dark.
+And what company wouldn’t want to get a sneak peek at that?
+Without accurate sales forecasts, your marketing efforts will find it more difficult to align with customer demand and your future revenue will always be something of a recurring monthly surprise.

 What is sales forecasting?

 Sales forecasting is an estimation of your future sales for a given period of time.
-Most often it’s done for a given month, quarter or year.
+Most sales forecasts are done on a monthly, quarterly or yearly basis.

 It goes without saying that sales forecasts should be as accurate as possible.
-It is, however, impossible to make a 100% correct prediction.
+But the standard for accurate sales forecasts is flexible by necessity since it’s impossible to make a 100% correct prediction.

 There are several approaches you can take to try to estimate your future sales revenue.
-Some of them are backed with past sales data, others rely heavily on the sales reps’ experience and intuition.
+The forecasting process doesn’t always have to follow the same path.
+Some methods are backed with past sales data, some focus on current sales figures, others rely more on market research and still others use sales forecasting software.

-I go into more detail about sales forecasting methods below.
-But first, see why sales forecasting is a must-do.
+We’ll get into more detail about sales forecasting methods below.
+But first, see why sales forecasting is a must.

 The importance of sales forecasting

-- you have a better idea of how to plan ahead for hiring new team members, budgeting and managing resources
+With sales predictions and reasonably accurate forecasting, you can get a better idea of how to plan ahead for hiring new team members, budgeting and managing resources

-A sales forecast will help you and other decision-makers at your company to better, informed decisions.
+A sales forecast will help you and other stakeholders at your company to make better, informed decisions about these and other issues.

 Sales forecasting methods

-Here are the most often used sales forecasting methods:
+Here are some of the most often-used sales forecasting methods:

 Deal stages

 What’s it about?
-In this method, you assess how likely deals are to close, based on at what stage of the pipeline they are currently.
+In this method, you assess how likely deals are to close, based on at what stage of the pipeline they are currently in.
+That’s why we sometimes call it ‘pipeline forecasting’.

-How does it go?
-Once you choose the reporting period, determine the potential value of each deal and how likely it is to close, you multiply the probability by the size of an opportunity.
+How does it work?
+Once you choose the reporting period and determine the potential value of each deal and how likely it is to close, you multiply the probability by the size of an opportunity.

 See how to identify your sales process stages and conversion rates>>

-What this approach doesn’t take into account, though, is the age of an opportunity.
-So two opportunities could get the same potential value, even though one’s been sitting in the pipeline for 4 months, and the other for 4 days.
+What this approach doesn’t take into account, though, is the age of a given opportunity.
+This means two opportunities could be assigned the same potential value, even though one’s been sitting in the pipeline for 4 months, and the other for 4 days.

 Past data forecasting